 Depending on your needs, a patio enclosure could be a simple task or a full-on construction project.
 A simple covering such as a pop-up canopy helps shield some of the sun and light rain but does not help repel bugs such as mosquitoes.

-Some homeowners hang a bamboo shade where the sun shines on the patio at the hottest time of the day.
+Some homeowners hang a bamboo shade where the sun shines on the deck at the hottest time of the day.
 These are all easy to do but do not provide a long-lasting solution.

 If a home does not have a patio or porch at all, an entirely new one would need to be added to the house.
-Adding a new patio is an involved process typically requiring an experienced contractor to lay a cement slab, frame the patio, and install roofing.
+Adding a new outdoor space is an involved process typically requiring an experienced contractor to lay a cement slab, frame the patio, and install roofing.

 If an existing patio is tiny, a patio extension allows adding space onto the structure and may or may not include additional roofing.

-The following patio enclosure options allow choices for homeowners and are meant to accommodate different patio enclosure needs.
+The following patio enclosure options allow choices for homeowners and are meant to accommodate different outdoor space enclosure needs.

 Patio Screen Enclosures